Measuring Your Brand in LLMs: SoV, Sentiment & Citations

 Here are the four that matter.

-That number is most useful when you segment it:
+Both metrics are most useful when you segment them:

-• Vs. competitors: Raw SoV only tells you so much.
-Knowing that your SoV is 34% while your main competitor's is 58% tells you where the gap is and how large it is.
+- Vs. specific competitors: Knowing your SoV is 34% while your main competitor's is 58% tells you where the gap is and how large it is — much more actionable than the headline number alone.

 SoV is the headline number.
 Everything else adds context to why it is what it is.